 Trying to fit in…

-Mormons describe the "Word of Wisdom," the Mormon dietary code
+Church members describe the “Word of Wisdom,” the Mormon dietary code

 While initially given by God as a suggestion, perhaps in order to give members of the Church time to overcome difficult addictions, God has since made the Word of Wisdom a commandment and has added to it as changing times have required.
 The Word of Wisdom instructs members of the Church to avoid addictive substances.
 Specifically, it mentions: